MilagrosMarin/utah_organoids/docs/PROCEDURE.md

             - Include organoid ID, datetime, experimenter, condition, etc.
             - Provide the experiment data directory — the relative path to where the acquired data is stored.

-**Note**: The "Table" sections in each tab display existing data entries in a tabular format but are not interactive.
-Clicking on them may cause the website to become unresponsive (white screen), requiring to refresh and re-login.
+**Note**: Clicking on read-only tables may cause the page to become unresponsive (white screen).
+This is a known issue currently being fixed.
+For now, please refresh and re-login.
 ## Standard Operating Procedure for the Array Ephys Pipeline

 3. Ensure that the data has already been uploaded to the cloud before proceeding.